 Dash and Falkenstein confirm that human isolates are more successful as probiotics than probiotics originating in soil or food.

-Trenev of Natren warns that just because a product is branded doesn’t mean all is okay, emphasizing the importance of thirdparty testing to verify product contents.
+Trenev of Natren warns that just because a probiotic whole food product is branded doesn’t mean all is okay, emphasizing the importance of thirdparty testing to verify product contents.
 Trenev notes that although the new good manufacturing practices (GMP) regulations for dietary supplements are stricter, enforcement is lacking, leading some companies, such as Natren, to seek out other certifications (for materials and finished product) such as the coveted Australian TGA certification.
 Currently, she states, “[U.S.] Government is more concerned about what’s on the label than what’s in the bottle.”